shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

 Here we copied the original version of `store.dispatch` to `originalDispatch`.
 Then we assign it our own definition.
 The original one take one argument (`action`), so does ours.
 We also return the `originalReturnValue`.
-May be, we do not know what original `store.dispatch` was supposed to return, but we don't want to polute it's old signature.
+May be, we do not know what original `store.dispatch` was supposed to return, but we don't want to pollute it's old signature.

 So we got what we wanted.
 But this is a bad approach.
 Because we are modifying things at our will, but we know things should only be [extended not modified](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
 But let's keep it like this for a while.